Rohan-flutterint/hotpath-rs/README.md

 }
 ```

-It ensures that tokio runs in a `current_thread` runtime mode if any of the allocation profiling flags is enabled.
+It ensures that tokio runs in a `current_thread` runtime mode if the allocation profiling feature is enabled.

 **Why this limitation exists**: The allocation tracking uses thread-local storage to track memory usage.
 In multi-threaded runtimes, async tasks can migrate between threads, making it impossible to accurately attribute allocations to specific function calls.